me-box-archive/databox-driver-wirelessthings/README.md

 * Realtime data through HTTP api calls

 data calls to the api and MQTT feed subscriptions will not subject to validation of a macaroon which can be obtained from the broker

+components must be registered with the databox_directory as per instructions in the related repo readme in order to work with databox